 - Resoling - If your dress shoes are high quality and you really like them, it is possible to have them resoled with thin rubber or crepe outsoles to increase their flexibility and cushion.
 The outsole need not be thick to provide some measure of comfort.
 In addition, the heels can be rubber.
 Having softer materials in the heels will have an even greater effect on the comfort of the shoes.
 A good shoe re-crafter can do the job.
 Expect to pay $70-$85 to get softer bottoms on your shoes.

 Purchasing Comfortable Men’s Dress Shoes

-There are several choices for new men’s dress shoes with elements that enhance comfort.
+There are several choices for new and more comfortable men’s dress shoes.
 Here are 4 suggestions to consider if you need new dress shoes.